 18.2.16 Using any kind of forbidden substance acknowledged by World Anti-Doping Agency (WADA) or IFMA Anti- Doping Code.

 18.3 Seconds: Each athlete can be held responsible for his/her seconds’ actions.
+Disciplinary action may be taken against individual or combined team.

 18.4 Referee consults Judges: If a referee has any reason to believe that a foul has been committed which he himself has not seen, he may consult the judges.